nkzttt/koa_template/README.md

 ## information
 This template is created by 'koa-generator', and use webpack for compilation.
-If there is anything problem in the webpack, please switch to 'unuseWP' branch and clone it.
+If there is anything problem in the webpack, please switch to 'unuseWP' branch and use it.

 ## Node version